nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 Wrapping Up
 -----------

 Awesome we just finished ``Exercise 3`` and we have a fully working Tic-Tac-Toe game.
-In ``Exercise 4`` we will add in game chat and also handling one of the users leaving the game.
+In ``Exercise 4`` we will add some bonus features to the game and also handle a user closing the browser window in the middle of a game or deciding to quit a game in progress.

 Notes
 -----

-There are lots of room for improvement here that you can do.
-Rendering the gamers list correctly when a ``gamer_joined`` event is received while a modal dialog is up is one for example.
-Feel free to modify the code.
+There is lots of room for improvement in the code that you can do.
+Deferring the rendering of available players when a dialog is showing is one such thing.
+Rendering the board once only and clearing it instead of re-rendering might be another possible avenue.